 If you’re a recruiter who is trying to reduce time to fill, eliminate manual, tedious tasks, and scale your business faster, you’ll probably value any recruitment software that:

-- Has excellent customer service that helps you solve your issues quickly.
+• Has excellent customer service that helps you resolve your issues quickly.

 A good way to start considering a new recruiting tool is by involving your team early on.
 Talk to them about their day-to-day operations, core requirements, and key features.
 Buying a bloated recruitment software that’s loaded with unnecessary features will only add to your team’s existing challenges.